-Getting Started with React: A Beginner's Guide — SitePoint
+Getting Started with React: A Beginner's Guide - SitePoint

 Now let’s see how we can display multiple messages using

 MessageView instances.
+This is where React starts to shine, as it makes code reuse incredibly easy (as you’ll see).

 First, we’ll change

 state.message to an array and rename it to

 messages.
-Then, we’ll use the map function to generate multiple instances of
+Then, we’ll use JavaScript’s map function to generate multiple instances of the

-MessageView each corresponding to a message in the
+MessageView component, each corresponding to a message in the

-state.messages array.
 We’ll also need to populate a special attribute named key with a unique value such as

-index.
+id.
 React needs this in order to keep track of what items in the list have been changed, added or removed.
-Update

 MessageList code as follows: